Inexpensive laundry room wall cabinets and laundry shelving ideas to declutter your small laundry room

 Yes, you could transfer soap or put it in a pretty dispenser container (yes I know this is meant for drinks, but would be awesome in a laundry room).
 While I love how that looks, it just isn’t practical or worth it in my opinion.
 And if you read about some of our other projects, then you will know that practical and inexpensive are important to us!

-Supplies needed to build extra laundry shelving over utility tub
+Supplies needed to build extra laundry shelving with brackets over utility tub

 We decided on these brackets to help create two shelves above our utility sink next to the upper stock cabinets.
 These brackets come in a variety of sizes and we chose the 9.25” width where we could cut 1 x 10” to our desired distance.